-"The entry point to Aston Martin ownership certainly doesn't skimp on style or performance – the V8 Vantage is definitely an Aston"
+"The entry-level Aston Martin V8 Vantage coupe certainly doesn't skimp on style or performance."

 Original examples of the Aston Martin V8 Vantage were fitted with a 4.3-litre V8, but more recent models come with a more powerful 420bhp 4.7-litre engine.
 That gives the car impressive acceleration from 0-62mph in under five seconds, and a deafening roar can be heard from the twin exhausts every time you press the throttle.
 On smooth surfaces and sweeping bends the car is great fun to drive fast – our only gripes are the over-light steering and the clunky Sportshift automated manual gearbox.
 Thankfully, a normal six-speed manual gearbox is also offered, which is the setup we’d recommend.

 The Aston Martin V8 Vantage is the entry point to the range, but that doesn’t mean it comes cheap.
 Prices start at around £85,000, but that includes loads of luxury equipment as standard, including leather upholstery and MP3 connectivity.
 For those with deeper pockets, the N420 special edition adds extra equipment, such as lighweight bucket seats, plus the Sport Pack suspension and a sports exhaust as standard.
 You're mainly paying for the looks and prestige, however, which doesn't look like great value to us.